-The goodwill arises as a result of the assembled workforce, the synergies existing within the acquired business and also the synergies expected to be achieved as a result of combining IDF with the rest of the Corporation.
-The goodwill is expected to be deducted straight-line over 15 years for US tax purposes.
+These Acquisitions are a continuation of the Corporation's strategy to add complementary services along the energy services value chain.
+The goodwill arises as a result of the synergies existing within the acquired businesses and also the synergies expected to be achieved as a result of combining the acquisitions with the rest of the Corporation. \$6.9 million of the goodwill recognized is expected to be deductible for income tax purposes.